John Dopyera: Early life

 John Dopyera was one of ten siblings born at the close of the 19th century.
-His father, Jozef Dopyera, was a miller in Dolná Krupá, Slovakia, to which they had moved shortly after John's birth.
+His father, Jozef Dopyera, was a miller in Dolná Krupá, Slovakia, to which they had moved shortly after Dopyera's birth.
 A gifted musician, Jozef constructed his own violins, which were popular in Slovakia for their craftsmanship.
-Under his father's tutelage, John built his first fiddle while still a young boy.
+Under his father's tutelage, Dopyera built his first fiddle while still a young boy.
 In 1908, concerned that war was imminent in Europe, the Dopyeras emigrated to California.
 In the 1920s, Dopyera opened a stringed instrument shop in Los Angeles, where he built and repaired fiddles, banjos, and other wood stringed instruments.
 Around this time, Dopyera patented several improvements to banjo construction.

 Middle years

 In 1925, Dopyera was asked by vaudeville instrumentalist (and, later, pioneer developer of electrically amplified instruments) George Beauchamp to create a guitar that could be heard over other instruments played in ensemble.
 Dopyera invented a guitar with three aluminum cones called resonators (similar to diaphragms inside a speaker) mounted beneath the bridge, this producing a sound much louder than ordinary acoustic guitars, along with a bright metallic tone.
 Dopyera, and his brothers Rudy and Emil, along with other investors, founded the National String Instrument Corporation to manufacture this new type of "resophonic" guitar, which was sold mainly to musicians working in cinemas and jazz clubs.
-Several years later, the brothers left the corporation to start their own companuy, Dobro, the name they also gave to the instrument, a portmanteau of 'Do', from Dopyera, and 'bro', from brothers.
-In a felicitous coincidence of language, 'Dobro' means 'good' in Slovak, and their slogan was: Dobro means good in any language!
+Several years later, the brothers left the corporation to start their own company, Dobro, the name they also gave to the instrument, a portmanteau of 'Do', from Dopyera, and 'bro', from brothers.
+In a felicitous coincidence of language, 'dobro' means 'good' or 'goodness' in Slovak, and their slogan was: Dobro means good in any language!